dudeperf3ct/dudeperf3ct.github.io/_posts/2018-10-17-Force-of-Convolutional-Neural-Networks.md

 <img src='/images/mnist_cnn_files/bias_variance.png' />
 </p>

 In next post, we will go into plotting learning curves, how to interpret them and ways to tackle.
 Stay tuned!

 # Introduction to CNN

 CNN is convolution neural networks.
-What is convolutional?
+What is convolution?
 I will explain it further and we know quite a bit about neural networks from our previous post on MLP.
 We have seen the dataset, which consist of [0-9] numbers and images of size 28 x 28 pixels of values in range [0-1] .

 <span class='blue'> A long time ago in a galaxy far, far away.... </span>